How to Fix Crystallized or Cloudy Resin (And Prevent It)

 Cloudiness and crystallization of epoxy resin projects can be frustrating, but they don't have to ruin your project.
 If you know the causes - temperature changes, moisture, improper mixing, etc. You can get the right solutions to fix them, and hopefully prevent them from happening again.

-So whether you are a DIY crafter pouring coasters, an artist making resin art, or an industrial client pouring epoxy on a large surface, it is no secret that the right preparation, working in controlled conditions, and being diligent in your process will make a difference to assure success.
+Whether you are a DIY crafter pouring coasters, an artist pouring resin art, or an industrial client pouring epoxy on a large surface, it is no secret that the appropriate preparation, working under controlled conditions, and taking care in your means will make a difference in order to guarantee success.

-When you have these together, you will produce crystal clear, shiny, perfect epoxy resin, time and time again.
+With these combined you will have crystal clear, shiny, perfect epoxy resin, time and time again.

 Related Posts